KeithARussel/Getting-and-Cleaning-Data/README.md

 Requirement 4 is met using the colnames() function and the 561 element feature.txt file.
 The resulting dataset is presented as R4.

-Requirement 5 is met by melting the product of R4 and R5, then assembling a table containing the mean of each of the 2800+ measurements for each of the thirty subjects in the test.
-R5, which is the same dataset submitted with the assignment.
+Requirement 5 is met by binding R3 and R4 together, creating a tidy dataset which allows for eay reporting across the thirty Subjects, six Activities, and 561 named feature measurements.

 Data Dictionary:
 ----------------